-1. Loyalty programs are a cost-effective way to build business.
+1. A loyalty program is a cost-effective way to build business.

-Some entrepreneurs may think of loyalty programs as initiatives that consume cash and resources and may, or may not, succeed.
-However, it actually costs more money to go after new customers.
-So much so that the cost of a loyalty program is marginal compared to expenses incurred when prospecting for new clientele.
-Promoting brand loyalty programs among an existing consumer base is more likely to provide a marked return on investment.
+Some entrepreneurs may think loyalty programs consume cash and resources without guaranteeing success.
+However, it actually costs more to go after new customers.
+Promoting brand loyalty programs among an existing customer base is more likely to provide a marked return on investment.

 Demographic data is one of the most important resources available to marketers.
-Detailed consumer data helps marketers to develop strategic plans that promote sales.
+Detailed customer data helps marketers develop strategic plans that promote sales.

 In today’s fickle buying environment, marketers must understand what promotes sales as well as what deters conversions.
-Loyalty programs, in a sense, are a form of research that helps advanced data science marketers understand consumer buying patterns.
+Loyalty programs are a form of research that helps advanced data-science marketers understand consumer buying patterns.

 3. Consumers love loyalty programs.

 Brands that offer loyalty rewards stand out from competitors that don’t offer similar programs.
 Loyalty programs send a message to consumers that a brand is interested in more than profit.
-This kind of reward initiative helps brands build a rapport with consumers that is mutually beneficial.
-The simple show of goodwill provided by loyalty programs results in positive outcomes for enterprises.
+This kind of reward helps brands build a mutually beneficial rapport with customers.

-Loyalty programs encourage new consumers to make a repeat purchase faster than they would without an incentive.
-Additionally, since these programs make existing consumers feel valued, they improve brand sentiment and increase the likelihood that buyers will recommend goods or services to friends, family members, and associates.
-The more that a consumer feels appreciated, the more likely they are to provide referrals.
-Some may even become brand advocates.
+Loyalty programs encourage new customers to make repeat purchases faster than they would without an incentive.
+Additionally, these programs make existing customers feel valued, thereby improving brand sentiment and increasing the likelihood that buyers will recommend goods or services to friends, family members and associates.
+The more customers feel appreciated, the more likely they are to provide referrals; some may even become brand advocates.

-While loyalty programs may yield varying results, they’re time-tested and have proven to be effective repeatedly.
+While the results of loyalty programs vary, they’re time-tested, proven strategies.
 Business leaders have successfully deployed loyalty programs across a number of industries.
 In fact, the growth hacker movement originated from a model based on the loyalty program framework.
 Growth hackers, who use most of their time and resources to expand their business, have viewed customer loyalty as the easiest way to promote new business development.

-Brands enable enterprises to create a sense of belonging and build strong emotional relationships with consumer bases.
-Loyalty programs give business leaders the opportunity to deliver experiences that improve with each engagement.
-These experiences build a foundation that only improves with each interaction.
-By putting the spotlight on consumers, loyalty programs make the prospect of patronizing brands and sharing recommendations more appealing.
+Loyalty programs enable brands to create a sense of belonging and to build strong emotional relationships with customers, as well as give business leaders the opportunity to deliver experiences that improve with each engagement.
+These experiences build a foundation that improves with each interaction.
+By putting the spotlight on consumers, loyalty programs make it more appealing to support brands and share recommendations.

 During the holidays, consumers are exposed to a multitude of emails, social media ads, television advertisements and other marketing channels.
-Savvy entrepreneurs can leverage loyalty programs to stand out among the competition during the holidays.
+Savvy entrepreneurs can leverage loyalty programs to stand out among the competition during the holiday season.

-Loyalty programs aren't all business.
-As a matter of fact, they make shopping fun for consumers, and they're the perfect opportunity to promote positive memories that will leave a lasting impression with consumers.
+Loyalty programs make shopping fun and provide the perfect opportunity to promote positive memories that will leave a lasting impression.